quicwg/qlog/draft-marx-qlog-main-schema.md

 that are deemed interesting by the user).

 As the summary field is highly deployment-specific, this document does not specify any default fields or their semantics.
-Some examples of potential entries are:
+Some examples of potential entries are shown in {{summary-example}}.

 ~~~
+Definition (purely illustrative example):

 class Summary {
-    // list of fields with any type
-}

-JSON example:
-{
     "trace_count":uint32, // amount of traces in this file
-    "max_duration":uint64, // time duration of the longest trace
+    "max_duration":uint64, // time duration of the longest trace in ms
     "max_outgoing_loss_rate":float, // highest loss rate for outgoing packets over all traces
     "total_event_count":uint64, // total number of events across all traces,
     "error_count":uint64 // total number of error events in this trace
 }

+JSON serialization:

+{
+    "trace_count": 1,
+    "max_duration": 5006,
+    "max_outgoing_loss_rate": 0.013,
+    "total_event_count": 568,
+    "error_count": 2
+}
 ~~~
 {: .language-json}
-{: #summary title="Summary example definition"}
+{: #summary-example title="Summary example definition"}

-## Traces field
+## traces

+It is often advantageous to group several related qlog traces together in a single file.
+For example, we can simultaneously perform logging on the client, on the server and on a single point on their common network path.
+For analysis, it is useful to aggregate these three individual traces together into a single file, so it can be uniquely stored, transferred and annotated.

-The "traces" array contains a list of individual qlog traces.
-Typical logs will only contain a single element in this array.
-Multiple traces can however be combined into a single qlog file by taking the "traces" entries for each qlog file individually and copying them to the "traces" array of a new, aggregated qlog file.
+As such, the "traces" array contains a list of individual qlog traces.
+Typical qlogs will only contain a single trace in this array.
+These can later be combined into a single qlog file by taking the "traces" entry/entries for each qlog file individually and copying them to the "traces" array of a new, aggregated qlog file.
 This is typically done in a post-processing step.

-For example, for a test setup, we perform logging on the client, on the server and on a single point on their common network path.
-Each of these three logs is first created separately during the test.
-Afterwards, the three logs can be aggregated into a single qlog file.

-For the definition of the Trace type, see {{trace}}.

-As such, the "traces" array can also contain "error" entries.
+The "traces" array can thus contain both normal traces (for the definition of the Trace type, see {{trace}}), but also "error" entries.
 These indicate that we tried to find/convert a file for inclusion in the aggregated qlog, but there was an error during the process.
-Rather than silently dropping the erroneous file, we can opt to explicitly include it in the qlog file as an entry in the "traces" array.
+Rather than silently dropping the erroneous file, we can opt to explicitly include it in the qlog file as an entry in the "traces" array, as shown in {{trace-error}}.

 ~~~
 Definition:

 class TraceError {
-    error_description: string,
+    error_description: string, // A description of the error
-    uri?: string,
-    vantage_point?: VantagePoint
+    uri?: string, // the original URI at which we attempted to find the file
+    vantage_point?: VantagePoint // see {{vantage_point}}: the vantage point we were expecting to include here
 }

-JSON example:
+JSON serialization:

 {
-    "error_description": "A description of the error (e.g., file could not be found, file had errors, ...)",
+    "error_description": "File could not be found",
-    "uri": "the original URI at which we attempted to find the file",
-    "vantage_point": see {{vantage_point}} // the vantage point we were expecting to include here
+    "uri": "/srv/traces/today/latest.qlog",
+    "vantage_point": { type: "server" }
 }
 ~~~
 {: .language-json}
-{: #traceerror title="TraceError definition"}
+{: #trace-error title="TraceError definition"}

+Note that another way to combine events of different traces in a single qlog file is through the use of the "group_id" field, discussed in {{group-ids}}.

 ## Individual Trace containers {#trace}

-Each indidivual trace container encompasses a single conceptual trace.
-The exact definition of a trace can be fluid.
-For example, a trace could contain all events for a single connection, for a single endpoint, for a single measurement interval, etc.
+The exact conceptual definition of a Trace can be fluid.
+For example, a trace could contain all events for a single connection, for a single endpoint, for a single measurement interval, for a single protocol, etc. As such, a Trace container contains some metadata in addition to the logged events, see
+{{trace-container}}.

-In the normal use case, a trace is a log of a single data flow collected at a single location or vantage point.
+In the normal use case however, a trace is a log of a single data flow collected at a single location or vantage point.
 For example, for QUIC, a single trace only contains events for a single logical QUIC connection for either the client or the server.
-However, a single trace could also combine events from a variety of vantage points or use cases (e.g., a middlebox could group events from all observed connections into a single trace).

-The semantics and context of the trace can be deduced from the entries in the "common_fields" (specifically the "group_id" field) and "event_fields" lists.
+The semantics and context of the trace can mainly be deduced from the entries in the "common_fields" list and "vantage_point" field.

 ~~~~~~~~
 Definition:

 class Trace {
     title?: string,
     description?: string,
     configuration?: Configuration,
     common_fields?: CommonFields,
-    event_fields?: array<string>,
     vantage_point: VantagePoint,
     events: array<Event>
 }

-JSON example:
+JSON serialization:

 {
     "title": "Name of this particular trace (short)",
     "description": "Description for this trace (long)",